Canadian Citizenship by Descent

 Processing Time

-As of early 2026, IRCC processing times for citizenship certificates may be approximately 11 months.
+As of early 2026, IRCC processing times for citizenship certificates are approximately 10 months.
 Times vary and can change — check the IRCC website for current estimates.

 Where to Submit